Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Doolandella has five active public transport stops, all of which are bus stops.
-These stops are served by a single route that provides 165 weekly passenger trips in total.
-The accessibility of these transport services is rated as good, with residents typically located 305 meters from the nearest stop.
+These stops are served by one route in total, providing 165 weekly passenger trips combined.
+Transport accessibility is rated as good, with residents typically located 305 meters from the nearest stop.
+As a primarily residential area, most commuters travel outward.
+Cars remain the dominant mode of transport at 89%, while trains account for 6%.
+The average vehicle ownership is 1.6 per dwelling, higher than the regional average.

-On average, there are 23 trips per day across all routes, which equates to approximately 33 weekly trips per individual stop.
+According to the 2021 Census, only 10.5% of residents work from home, which may be influenced by COVID-19 conditions.
+On average, there are 23 trips per day across all routes, equating to approximately 33 weekly trips per individual stop.

 Frequently Asked Questions - Transport